olson-sean-k/wax/README.md

 each `?` wildcard.
 [An alternative](#alternatives) can be used to group exactly-one wildcards into a single capture, such as `{???}`.

-The tree wildcard `**` matches zero or more components (directories). **This is the only pattern that implicitly matches across arbitrary component boundaries**; all other patterns do **not** implicitly match across component (directory) boundaries.
+The tree wildcard `**` matches any characters across zero or more components.
+**This is the only pattern that implicitly matches across arbitrary component boundaries**; all other patterns do **not** implicitly match across component boundaries.
 When a tree wildcard participates in a match and does not terminate the pattern, its captured text includes the trailing separator.
 If a tree wildcard does not participate in a match, then its captured text is an empty string.

-Tree wildcards must be delimited by forward slashes or terminations (such as the beginning and/or end of a glob or sub-glob).
-Tree wildcards and path separators are distinct and any adjacent forward slashes that form a tree wildcard are parsed together (but rooting forward slashes are still meaningful).
+Tree wildcards must be delimited by forward slashes or terminations (the beginning and/or end of an expression). **Tree wildcards and path separators are distinct** and any adjacent forward slashes that form a tree wildcard are parsed together.
+Rooting forward slashes in tree wildcards are meaningful and the glob expressions `**/*.txt` and `/**/*.txt` differ in that the former is relative (has no root) and the latter has a root.

-If a glob expression consists solely of a tree wildcard, then it matches any and all files and directory trees.
-This includes the root when matching against a directory tree.
+If a glob expression consists solely of a tree wildcard, then it matches any and all paths and the complete contents of any and all directory trees, including the root.

 ### Character Classes